skeoop/skeoop.github.io/Home.md

 ## [Week 13](http://www.github.com/skeoop/skeoop.github.io/tree/master/week13)
 Review of Threads homework.
 Threads in Swing (from last week) with demo.
 Slides in week12 folder.
-New Features in Java 8: Lambdas, Interface changes, Streams, immutable Date & Time classes.
+New Features in Java 8:
+Lambda Expressions, Interface new features, Immutable Date & Time classes.

 #### Lab
 * Quiz on Recursion